tlswg/tls13-spec/draft-ietf-tls-tls13.md

-the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that the end of these messages aligns with a record boundary; if not, then it MUST send a fatal "unexpected_message" alert.
+the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that the end of these messages aligns with a record boundary; if not, then it MUST terminate the connection with a "unexpected_message" alert.

 #  Record Protocol